X-lab2017/oss101/Assignments/Assignment-typo.md

 When you ask for a private reply, you are disrupting both the process and the reward.
 Don't do this.
 It's the *respondent's* choice whether to reply privately --- and if he or she does, it's usually because he or she thinks the question is too ill-formed or obvious to be interesting to others.

 There is one limited exception to this rule.
-If you think the question is such that you are likely to get many answers that are all closely similar, then the magic words are "e-mail me and I'll summarize the answaers for the group".
+If you think the question is such that you are likely to get many answers that are all closely similar, then the magic words are "e-mail me and I'll summarize the answers for the group".
 It is courteous to try and save the mailing list or newsgroup a flood of substantially identical postings --- but you have to keep the promise to summarize.

 ### Be explicit about your question